spectrumx/sds-code/gateway/sds_gateway/visualizations/README.md

 # Visualizations App

 The visualizations app provides signal processing and visualization capabilities for SDS (Spectrum Data System) captures.
-It currently supports generating waterfall displays from DigitalRF capture data.
+It currently supports generating waterfall and spectrogram displays from DigitalRF capture data.

 ## Overview